binodsapkota/Zoho.Sheet.SDK/README.md

-Sure!
-Here's a plain text version of the README you can copy and paste directly:

----

 # Zoho.Sheet.SDK

 Zoho.Sheet.SDK is a .NET SDK that provides a strongly-typed and developer-friendly interface to interact with Zoho Sheet APIs.
 It allows you to programmatically manage workbooks, worksheets, tables, columns, and records without manually handling HTTP requests.